 Ensure your company plays its full part, and gains the full benefit, by joining the BA today.

 The BA enshrines these standards in the form of a Code of Practice, which all members adopt as a condition of membership.
-Currently, this simply requires members to comply with the technical and legislative requirements which apply to anyone selling cycles in the UK.
+This requires members to comply with the full technical and legislative requirements which apply in the UK.
 A grace period for new members is available, during which they can leverage the BA’s support services to help raise their compliance to match that of the best professionals in the industry.

 Become a BA member and sign up to the code of practice to join the best in the industry as we cement our reputation as the responsible, professional face of the cycle trade.